Last Updated on by

 In addition to providing customized meals to meet your metabolic needs, Nutrisystem meals meet national guidelines for dietary intake of fat, sodium, sugar, cholesterol, and fiber.
 Each meal is portioned and balanced for low glycemic index eating.

-The 150 meal and snack options provide a wide variety of people who tend to get bored by eating the same meal over and over again, which means a lot of choices for most dieters.
+The 150 meal and snack options provide a wide variety of people who tend to get bored by eating the same meal over and over again, which means a lot of food choices for most dieters.
 From muffins to roasted vegetable pizza to mac and cheese, there is something for everyone.

 And don’t think dessert is out of the picture!
 Nutrisystem dessert options include chocolate, ice cream, and even whoopie pies.
 While most meals come pre-packaged and ready for you to warm up, you will have to purchase fresh fruits and vegetables at the grocery food to supplement the meal plan.
 Food shipments come in 28-day shipments.

-- Features over 150 different meal and snack options
+- Features over 150 different meal and snack options to keep hunger pangs at bay

 - Ships in 28-day allotments